Nanolx/NanoDroid/README.md

 `/data/media/0/.nanomod-overlay`

-which is also accesible from the device as
+on your device, which is also accesible as

-`/sdcard/.nanmod-overlay`
+`/sdcard/.nanomod-overlay`

 See here for the [default settings](.nanomod-overlay).
 The syntax is pretty simple: